voideditor/void/CONTRIBUTING.md

 ### Build instructions

 Before building Void, please follow the prerequisite steps above for your operating system.
-Also make sure you've already built the Void extension (or just run `cd ./extensions/void && npm install && npm run build && npm run compile && cd ../..`).
+Also make sure you've already built and compiled the Void extension (or just run `cd ./extensions/void && npm install && npm run build && npm run compile && cd ../..`).

 To build Void, first open `void/` in VSCode.
 Then: